 ‘Bad weather.’
 Kira interjected.

 ‘Far more complicated,’ Deric insisted on answering.
-‘Hmm,’ Kira cleared her throat and shook her head at the screen as if prompting Derict to not explain any further.
+‘Hmm,’ Kira cleared her throat and shook her head at the screen as if prompting Deric to not explain any further.
 Kim understood the gesture.
 ‘What are you not telling me?
-Un-complicate for me won’t you Deric?’ she directed at Deric once more without interruption this time.
+Un-complicate it for me won’t you Deric?’ she directed at the AI once more without interruption this time.

 ‘Certainly Miss,’ he replied graciously and then continued, ‘The terraforming initiative of Mars-4 was at its peak excellence until the 5th year where there was an unprecedented rise in population, so much so it couldn’t sustain.
 Crops and livestock were in short supply and the weather conditions only it made it far worse.
 Preliminary reports pointed to the increased fertility of women in the planet for reasons unknown, and due to ethical reasons, initiatives to halt the progression of mankind were stopped.’